 DMA TER is an online art studio that responds to interrelationships between digital technologies, environments, and culture.
 The name comes from our focus on “dematerialization,” as it relates to the current times and ways of making.

 Dematerialization: noun (Wikipedia) Dematerialization (economics) - the reduction in the quantity of materials required to serve economic functions (doing more with less).
 Dematerialization of the art object - an idea in conceptual art where the art object is no longer material.
 Dematerialization (products) - using less or no material to deliver the same level of functionality.

-Operating since 2014, the online art studio functioned as a blog for conceptual collaboration through sketchbook notes shared between Italy and the USA.
-The medium of a website as a spatial compression, or normalization of inputs, provided a way of uniting concept and medium.
-In 2015, based in the USA, DMA TER evolved into a playground for co-constructing artworks online and in situ.
-The artworks in turn lead to a series of critical publications about contemporary design and architecture.
-It is from their writings that they were invited to attend the Arts, Letters and Numbers summer artists’ residency in 2016.
+Operating since 2014, DMA TER functioned as a blog for sketchbook experiments between Italy and the USA.
+The medium of a website as a spatial compression, or normalization of inputs, provided a way of uniting our namesake with medium.
+In 2015, DMA TER evolved into a playground for co-constructing hybrid artworks online and in situ.
+The artworks expanded into a series of critical publications about contemporary design and architecture.
+DMA TER attended the Arts, Letters and Numbers summer artists’ residency in 2016

 This selected bibliography comprises writings that have been major influences on our work.
 Please send us a message if you’re inspired by what you see or have recommendations for our minds.
 We love to read- especially circa 2000 works!